 Here are some great mosquito aid products if you get bit

-Muhi Baby Itch Medicine (15 grams for about 800 yen) is a great topical cream to carry in your purse or diaper bag for baby and toddlers.
-It does not sting and is baby friendly.
+Muhi Baby Itch Medicine (15 grams for about 800 yen) is a great topical cream to carry in your purse or diaper bag for babies and toddlers.
+It does not sting and is baby-friendly.
 Not super strong, but will alleviate mosquito bite itch and decrease the swelling.

 Japan Mosquito Repellent and Aid